1coderookie/KobraGoNeoInsights/docs/printserver.md

 ### Other SBC
 If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker SBC (single board computer) units, you can check out the market what's available and compareable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
-However, I'm not going into further details here as I personally don't use them and therefore can't give reliable informations about which boards exactly might be a god substitue to a RPi.
+However, I'm not going into further details here as I personally don't use them and therefore can't give reliable pieces of information about which boards exactly might be a good substitue to a RPi.

 ### Old Android Devices
 Yes, you've read correct: certain software could also be installed onto your old Android device like your smartphone or your tablet.
 Namely especially OctoPrint has to be mentioned here.
-I won't go deeper here though due to my lack of experience with this solution - you'll find many informations about this around the web.
-One of those sources of informations I'd like to mention though is the video of [Thomas Sanladerer: How to run OctoPrint on your phone!](https://www.youtube.com/watch?v=74xdib_-X38) and the GitHub repository of [feelfreelinux: octo4a](https://github.com/feelfreelinux/octo4a).
+I won't go deeper here though due to my lack of experience with this solution - you'll find many information about this around the web.
+One of those sources of information I'd like to mention though is the video of [Thomas Sanladerer: How to run OctoPrint on your phone!](https://www.youtube.com/watch?v=74xdib_-X38) and the GitHub repository of [feelfreelinux: octo4a](https://github.com/feelfreelinux/octo4a).

 Besides the possibilty to use your old android device as a printserver, you can also use it as an additional screen for software like OctoPrint.
 That means that you don't install e.g. OctoPrint itself on the android device - you install an app which connects with the running instance of OctoPrint and gives you a nice UI on your smartphone.
-By doing so you could mount your old phone at the printer and interact with OctoPrint using your touchscreen or just have certain informations displayed at the screen.
+By doing so you could mount your old phone at the printer and interact with OctoPrint using your touchscreen or just have certain information displayed at the screen.

 ??? tip "KlipperScreen On An Old Android Device"

-    Especially when you flashed the Klipper firmware onto your mainboard, using an old Android device as an additional screen mounted to the printer is a cheap solution for still being able to execute direct commands or having status informations visible while sitting in front of your printer as the regular control unit doesn't work with the Klipper firmware anymore.
+    Especially when you flashed the Klipper firmware onto your mainboard, using an old Android device as an additional screen mounted to the printer is a cheap solution for still being able to execute direct commands or having status information visible while sitting in front of your printer as the regular control unit doesn't work with the Klipper firmware anymore.
 Just install [KlipperScreen](https://klipperscreen.readthedocs.io/en/latest/) and you're good to go.
     You can see a picture of how it looks like on an old Samsung Galaxy SII in [this section](../firmware/fw_klipper.md#stock-control-unit).

 ??? tip "USB OTG"